jeremybivans/ce-lesson-and-asst-00e-engineering-ethics/README.md

 3. For this assignment, readability, clarity, and proper formatting are required.
 Refer to the lesson-and-assignment document for examples, and the [Github markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 The cheat sheet doesn't exhaust all you can do with markdown in a Github README.md.
 If you need more sophisticated elements, search on Google and/or ask the course staff.
 ---
 _Your study and submission work here..._
+1.2.1:
+The most generic definition for ethics I could find would be a set of standards or rules set in place for the betterment of a group as a whole vs the individual.
+I found a few interesting sections on the database, the first was The Ethics of Manipulation.
+On first instinct it seems like it is always unethical but there were some cases mentioned that could be the exception, like manipulating people for the greater good.
+Computer and information ethics was next, because it pertains to my field.
+Finally, I found the Chinese ethics section interesting as well.
+1.2.2: Aristotle wrote that moral responsibility lays within individual people.
+People need to make conscious choices to do good and the end goal humans have is to be happy.
+2.2.2: The centerpiece of human society that wouldn't exist would be the judicial system.
+If everyone was ethical, they would be working towards the greater good without a focus on the individual.
+If everyone works for a societal good and laws exist for societal good as well, then people wouldn't break laws.
+If laws aren't broken then there's no need for enforcement or trials.
+2.2.3: